Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 ![OSM CDN](https://blog.openstreetmap.org/wp-content/uploads/2015/03/osm-cdn-2015-03.png)

-The web interface for browsing rendered OpenStreetMap data is named [Slippy Map](http://wiki.openstreetmap.org/wiki/Slippy_Map#OpenStreetMap_.22Standard.22_tile_server).
+The web interface for browsing the rendered OpenStreetMap data is named [Slippy Map](http://wiki.openstreetmap.org/wiki/Slippy_Map#OpenStreetMap_.22Standard.22_tile_server).
 The slippy map is an [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)) JavaScript component running in the browser, which dynamically requests maps from the tile server in the background (without reloading the whole HTML page) to give a smooth slippy zoomy map browsing experience.

 Citare: